 Improved Reliability and Security

 The ESXi bare-metal hypervisor’s management functionality is in VMkernel, reducing the footprint to 150 MB.
 This gives it a very small attack surface for malware and over-the-network threats, improving reliability and security.

 Streamlined Deployment and Configuration

-Since it has fewer configuration options and simpler deployment and configuration, the ESXi architecture makes it easy to maintain a consistent virtual infrastructure.
+With few configuration options and simple deployment and configuration, the ESXi architecture makes it easy to maintain a consistent virtual infrastructure.

 Reduced Management Overhead

 vSphere ESXi uses an agentless approach to hardware monitoring and system management with an API-based partner integration model.
 Management tasks are on remote command lines with the vSphere Command Line Interface (vCLI) and Power CLI, which uses Windows PowerShell cmdlets and scripts for automated management.